LeeyaD/rb130/rb130_blocks.md

 p s2.call           # => 2
 ```
 * `#sequence` method returns a newly created `Proc` object that forms a closure with the local variable `counter`
-* Each time we called `Proc`, it incremented its own private copy of the `counter` variable.
+* Each time we call `Proc`, it increments its own private copy of the `counter` variable.
 * We can create multiple `Proc`s from `#sequence`, and each will have its own independent copy of `counter`.
 We see this when we call `#sequence` for a second time, assigning the return value (the `Proc` object) to `s2`.
 When we call our `Proc` object on `s2` the counter starts at 1.
 This demonstrates that the bound artifacts are separate and indepent of each other.

 #### Summary